 If you manage thousands of SKUs, your Google Shopping-related time and energy is precious.
 In this case, the best returns will come from identifying top performers and keeping high-spending products with low returns (aka “mob products”) from running away with your budget and profits.

 Here’s an example of what a top performer looks like:

-And even if you manage thousands of SKUs, you’ll want to protect outliers with higher revenue and return on ad spend from the mob.
+If you manage thousands of SKUs, you’ll still want to protect outliers with higher revenue and return on ad spend from the mob.

 Now that we’ve established the value of SPAGs for one eCommerce product or a thousand, let’s talk about how to create your first Single Product Ad Group.

-First, you’ll want to go to the Products tab in Google Ads.
+Go to the Products tab in Google Ads (formerly Google Adwords).
 You’ll find a list of all your products, which you’ll need to copy and paste into Excel.

-Once you have your Item ID and Title data, the next step is to convert them into something Google Ads Editor will recognize.
+Now convert your Item ID and Title data into something the Google Ads Editor will recognize.

-If you’re not familiar with Excel and worried about manually adding the Item ID and Title into one cell, don’t worry.
+You don’t have to manually add the Item ID and Title into one cell in Excel.
 There’s a secret formula for that too.

 Here’s what it looks like: